 CCSO Back-To-School Countdown To Start Monday

-The message boards will read, “School Starts August 17 – Give Kids A Brake.”
+The message boards read, “School Starts August 15 – Give Kids A Brake.”

-Message boards will be up at the following intersections:
+Message boards can be seen at the following intersections:

 - Livingston Road, near Vanderbilt Beach Road